 In this section you will find information about McMaster’s admission requirements, policies and supports that are available to you.

-visit the McMaster admissions website.
+McMaster’s admissions website.

-Alternative Admissions and Transition Programs
+Alternative Admission and Transition Programs

 The McMaster Outdoor Orientation Student Experience (MOOSE) is a 4-day trip and orientation program that takes place before school starts.
 The program gives you opportunities to meet fellow students and faculty, and experience a variety of outdoor activities, including trips to Camp Arowhon and Algonquin Provincial Park.